lukaszSieczkowski/Isotopes/README.md

-Web aplication for managing industrial isotopes in NDT
+Web aplication for managing industrial isotopes in Non Destructive Testing Industry

-Technologies used;
+Technologies used:

 •JSP
 •Java(Servlets as Controllers)
 •MySQL